 - Minimising the impact of the heat island effect by increasing the number of trees and overall canopy cover in the City of Port Phillip and by seeking other greening opportunities where trees cannot be planted.

-- Ensuring equitable access to mature trees across our city by maintaining an optimum coverage and mix of tree type and age.
+- Ensuring equitable access to mature trees across our city by maintaining optimum coverage and mix of tree type and age.

 - Enhancing wildlife habitat, strengthening wildlife corridors and increasing biodiversity within the context of Port Phillip’s highly urbanised environment.